tanisha-gandhi/By-the-Book/README.md

 # By the Book!
-A Pokémon and By the Beat themed pomodoro timer app.
+A Pokémon and By the Beat themed pomodoro timer website.